pnp/blog/content/post/introduction-to-tokens.md

 A payload or body is the content of the token where the claims are stored.
 Most tokens contain standard claims such as:

--   \"iss\" - Identity of the service that issued the token e.g.
+-   "iss" - Identity of the service that issued the token e.g.
     `https://login.microsoftonline.com/9122040d-6c67-4c5b-b112-36a304b66dad/v2.0`
--   \"sub\" - The subject of the token e.g. the user
+-   "sub" - The subject of the token e.g. the user
--   \"aud\" - The audience of the token, who the token is intended for.
+-   "aud" - The audience of the token, who the token is intended for.
     This is usually the client and not the user
--   \"exp\" - Expiry date of token in seconds since the [Unix epoch](https://en.wikipedia.org/wiki/Unix_time)
+-   "exp" - Expiry date of token in seconds since the [Unix epoch](https://en.wikipedia.org/wiki/Unix_time)
--   \"iat\" - Time token was issued (Unix epoch seconds)
+-   "iat" - Time token was issued (Unix epoch seconds)
--   \"nbf\" - Time token is valid from (Unix epoch seconds)
+-   "nbf" - Time token is valid from (Unix epoch seconds)

 In addition to standard claims, there are custom claims in Azure AD tokens such as:

--   \"name\" - Name of the subject
+-   "name" - Name of the subject
--   \"oid\" - Azure AD object ID of the subject
+-   "oid" - Azure AD object ID of the subject
--   \"tid\" - Azure AD tenant ID of the subject
+-   "tid" - Azure AD tenant ID of the subject

 > One great feature of [jwt.ms](http://jwt.ms) is that you can view
 > detailed descriptions of standard and Azure AD claims.